 Grappa is pure Italian heritage.
-It is the result of an alchemical journey where grape skin and pulp are transformed, drop by drop, into Grappa.
+It is the result of an alchemical journey where grape skin and pulp are transformed, drop by drop, into grappa.
 Only a handful of producers have mastered exceptional, eloquent and mind-blowing grappas.
 The process used to make this incredible product is called distillation.
-The product used, is the leftover fermented grape skin from wine making.
+The product used is the fermented grape skin leftover from winemaking.

-How Grappa is made
+How grappa is made

-Once this process is over, the liquid and the solid part take different paths: Wine continues to do what it needs to do to become that amazing nectar that we all love.
+Once this process is over, the liquid and the solid part take different paths: wine continues to do what it needs to do to become that amazing nectar that we all love.

--Fermented, if it comes from red grapes that have undergone maceration.
+-Fermented, if it comes from red grapes that have undergone maceration

 There are 2 different types of distillation processes:

-The continuous-cycle which is used for industrial mass production of grappa.
+The continuous-cycle: which is used for industrial mass production of grappa.

 We are interested in the discontinuous-cycle, which is the technique used to make the good stuff!

-The fermented marc is placed is copper stills.
+The fermented marc is placed in copper stills.
 This still is sealed and then heated from the bottom using direct fire, bain-marie or steam.
 According to their different boiling points, the volatile parts of the marc separate, extracting the alcohol and aromatic substances.